framps/raspiBackupDocs/en/src/introduction.md

   * Introduction of github as a question and problemreporting tools
   * Liveinstallation of *raspiBackup* with the menuedriven installer

-Alls slides used in the videos can be downloaded from [hier](https://www.linux-tips-and-tricks.de/de/downloads/raspibackup-de-pdf/download).
+All slides used in the videos can be downloaded from [hier](https://www.linux-tips-and-tricks.de/de/downloads/raspibackup-de-pdf/download).

 A lot of additional videos about various features of *raspiBackup* are available in the [raspiBackup-Channel](https://www.youtube.com/@raspiBackup).